 For the above mentioned repo-style transactions, the U.S. capital rules allow banks to calculate EAD by using the collateral haircut approach or, after receiving prior written approval from the regulators, the Simple Value-at-Risk ("Simple VaR") or Internal Models Method ("IMM").
 As an alternative to mitigating credit risk through these EAD calculation options, banks can apply the LGD adjustment approach used in calculating the risk weight and expected credit loss.
-During the fourth quarter of 2019, BNY Mellon received written approval from the regulators to use the Simple VaR approach to calculate EAD on our Agency Securities Lending portfolio.
+BNY Mellon has received written approval from the regulators to use the Simple VaR approach to calculate EAD on our Agency Securities Lending portfolio.
 As a result, BNY Mellon is currently applying the Simple VaR approach for its Agency Securities Lending business and the collateral haircut approach or adjusted LGD approach for all other repo-style transactions.